-According to The U.S Bureau of Labor Statistics (BLS) current Occupational Outlook Handbook the median expected annual salary for LPNs/LVNs is $47,480.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+Keep in mind that actual salaries may vary greatly based on specialization within the field, geographical location, years of experience, and a variety of other factors.

 |Nursing Career||Median Annual Salary|

-|Physical Therapist Assistants||$48,990|
+|Physical Therapist Assistant||$58,520|

-Is there demand for this career?
+Is There Demand for this Career?

-What is the job growth for the field?
+What is the Job Growth for the Field?

-The BLS anticipates LPN/LVN employment will grow 11% through 2028, which is much faster than average.
+The BLS anticipates LPN/LVN employment will grow 9% through 2029, which is much faster than average.
 Be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.

-Licensed practical and licensed vocational nurses looking for jobs in physician offices and outpatient care centers may find they face some competition because these facilities usually offer regular, week-day hours and a more comfortable workplace environment.
+Licensed practical and licensed vocational nurses looking for jobs in physician offices and outpatient care centers may find they face some competition because these facilities usually offer regular weekday hours and a more comfortable workplace environment.

-Hospitals and other around-the-clock facilities need LPNs/LVNs on nights, weekends and holidays, which may not be as appealing to some job seekers making competition less fierce.
+Hospitals and other around-the-clock facilities need LPNs/LVNs on nights, weekends, and holidays, which may not be as appealing to some job seekers, making competition less fierce.

 Aspiring LPNs/LVNs have a range of options when it comes to their work location.
 The BLS reports the following industries employ the largest number of LPNs/LVNs: